titola/neuropa/README.md

 422.733 MHz and 169 MHz.

 Why 1/0.18, the reciprocal of 9 cycles of the nominal frequency of the electrical grid?
-The oscillators of the smart meter are in phase with the provided electric current, therefore:
+If the oscillators of the smart meter are in phase with the provided electric current:

 ```
 169 / 868 = 0.19470046